 Three weeks ago Gossamer planned a fixed-price IPO to circumvent the government shutdown, but ultimately opted for a conventional IPO path after government workers returned.

-This summer Gujrathi told the San Diego Business Journal that the company wants to be a force for years to come in San Diego.
+Last summer Gujrathi told the San Diego Business Journal the company wants to be a force for years to come in San Diego.
 The company debuted more than a year ago with $100 million in financing, and the biotech added a $230 million Series B round this summer.

 In October, Gossamer began a phase 2b clinical trial for GB001, aimed at the lung condition eosinophilic asthma and other allergic conditions.
 In addition, the company has two other clinical-stage programs, along with three preclinical products.